pagkly/Zed/Investopedia3/What Is a Roll-Down Return for a Bond.md

 ## Understanding a Roll-Down Return

 A bond investor may calculate the return on a bond in several ways.
-The [yield to maturity](https://www.investopedia.com/terms/y/yieldtomaturity.asp) (YTM) is the rate of return that will be earned if the bond is held until it reaches its maturity date.
-The [current yield](https://www.investopedia.com/terms/c/currentyield.asp) is the total in coupon payments owed on the bond at the time it is purchased.
+The [[yield to maturity]](https://www.investopedia.com/terms/y/yieldtomaturity.asp) (YTM) is the rate of return that will be earned if the bond is held until it reaches its maturity date.
+The [[current yield]](https://www.investopedia.com/terms/c/currentyield.asp) is the total in coupon payments owed on the bond at the time it is purchased.
 The roll-down return is yet another method of evaluating a bond’s earnings.

-The roll-down return depends on the shape of the [yield curve](https://www.investopedia.com/terms/y/yieldcurve.asp), which is a graphical representation of the yields for a variety of maturities ranging from one month to 30 years.
-Assuming that the [yield curve is normal](https://www.investopedia.com/terms/n/normalyieldcurve.asp), that is upward sloping to the right, the rate earned on longer-term bonds will be higher than the yield earned from short-term bonds.
+The roll-down return depends on the shape of the [[yield curve]](https://www.investopedia.com/terms/y/yieldcurve.asp), which is a graphical representation of the yields for a variety of maturities ranging from one month to 30 years.
+Assuming that the [[yield curve is normal]](https://www.investopedia.com/terms/n/normalyieldcurve.asp), that is upward sloping to the right, the rate earned on longer-term bonds will be higher than the yield earned from short-term bonds.

 ## How the Roll-Down Strategy Works